LewdLeah/Localized-Languages/README.md

 17. Copy the *full* code from the page above and paste into your empty `Library` tab
 18. Click the big yellow `SAVE` button in the top right corner
 19. If creating scenarios for yourself, paste `{Language: [Write Your Language Here]}` into the Opening
-20. If using LoLa in an existing adventure, submit `{Language: [Write Your Language Here]}` using Do/Say/Story
+20. If using LoLa inside an existing adventure, submit `{Language: [Write Your Language Here]}` using Do/Say/Story
 21. If creating published scenarios for others, paste `{Language: ${Select your language:}}` into the Opening
 22. Remember to enjoy ❤️
 ## Useful Links